rxmr999/skills-github-pages/index.md

 - Feel free to bring any of your own.

 - I'll have a TV with football on, and probably some chili or something to eat too.

+- Kids are welcome.
+Thomas has somewhere to be but Elena will be here.

 - Please invite anyone you like — sitting outside, sampling beer, and watching football.

 **1716 Ridgeway Drive**

-**This Saturday -  11/16 - 2PM**

 **No RSVP needed.
 Show up when and if you like.**
 ![beer](beer.jpg)